 3. Protecting the Consumer

 Consumers who use credit/debit cards online to purchase products or services risk suffering financial losses when businesses process their transactions through systems which are not secure.
-There have been an infinite number of cases involving the theft of credit card details from the databases of exploited web applications.
+The number of cases involving the theft of credit card details from the databases of exploited web applications is constantly on the rise.
 Most often, these details get sold on the black market for illicit transactions.
-I. In these cases, both the organization and the consumer could suffer great losses.
+The FBI were recently quoted as saying that 519 million financial records in the United States had been stolen in a 12 month period between 2013-2014.

-However, another issue which gets less coverage than financial loss is the problem of identity theft.
+The issue which gets less coverage than financial loss is the problem of identity theft.
 Identity theft is the act of using someone else’s personal details like name, address, social security number, or purchase history, without authorization, for fraudulent reasons.
-It is studied that in the USA alone, over 9 million citizens are victims of identity theft, and experience repetitive abuse of their personal details for several illegal transactions done in their name.
+Some sources claim that as many as 15 million United States residents have their identities used fraudulently each year with financial losses totalling upwards of $50 billion.
 These victims usually have no idea about their details being maliciously used until debt collectors show up at their door, or until shocking bills are found in the mail.

 4. Compliance Certification

 The PCI compliance is implemented in both the technological and administrative side of the business process.
 A solid guideline must be implemented when it comes to company employees handling customer data and processing transactions.
-Many exploits are actually performed from the inside, and on several occasions members of staff have been convicted of theft, or actions which led to data being illegally acquired.
+Many systems are actually compromised from the inside, and on several occasions members of staff have been convicted of theft, or actions which led to data being illegally acquired.
 Businesses must also keep track of any changes made to the technical or business process, to ensure that each change is followed by the relevant security counter-measure designed to be successful in a security audit.
-Data protection and preservation must also be enforced upon elements which do not involve consequences brought about by human involvement.
-Technical failures must be considered, and timely backups of all precious data must be performed.
+Technical failures must be considered, and timely backups of all sensitive data must be performed.
 These backups must be encrypted and stored in specific areas which can only be accessed by authorized administrators or management.

 5. Security Assessment Tools

-The PCI Compliance specification is more than just a rule-set to which organizations must abide.
+The PCI Compliance specification is more than just a set of rules to which organizations must abide.
 It is also a guideline which provides a method to trace and secure all the potential security flaws which might be exploited.
 Detecting these potential exploits is made easier by using tools such as web vulnerability scanners and network scanners.
+Requirement 6.5 details a number of the most common vulnerabilities which must be addressed ‘Address common coding vulnerabilities in software-development processes’ while requirement 6.6 requires traders to ‘address new threats and vulnerabilities on an ongoing basis’.
+To support this, the Acunetix set of reports contain a report set up to present any risks of non-compliance, structured as per the PCI specification.
+Where a vulnerability is found, all requirements which would be breached as a result are listed in the report.
+See below screenshot.

 6. Summary and Conclusions

 The objective for a business which operates online is to be able to provide the customer with the purchased goods or services in a reduced time-frame, and with greater efficiency.
 The internet is slowly but surely turning the idea of physical money into an abstract concept, which in theory sounds extremely practical, however the digitalization of funds and payment systems also exposes greater threats.
-Many people see it as a way of eliminating the need to guard their physical cash, however it is this same digitalization which puts a greater risk on people’s money and identity.
+Many people see it as a way of eliminating the need to guard their physical cash, however it is this same digitalization which puts people’s money and identities at greater risk.

 Information about the risks associated with exchanging and transferring funds online can be researched and found in various publications and websites, however this information is not designed to intimidate but it is intended to create awareness among consumers and businesses.
-PCI compliant merchants can benefit from a standardized approach to secure their online systems, and also to prove their reliability to the consumer public.
+PCI compliant merchants can benefit from a standardized approach to secure their online systems, and also to prove their reliability to consumers.